Hu Yaobang: 2005 commemoration

-In the media after 2005
+Subsequent commemorations

 The official three-volume biography and a collection of Hu's writings were slated for release in China.
 The project was originally begun by a group of Hu's former aides, led by Zhang Liqun (who died in 2003).
 After the government learned of the project, it insisted on taking control of it.
 One of the main issues that government censors identified was the concern that details of Hu's relationship with Deng Xiaoping (especially details of Hu's removal from power after resisting orders to crack down on student demonstrators in 1987) would reflect poorly on Deng's legacy.
 The authors of Hu's biography subsequently rejected offers from the government to release a censored version.
 Only one volume (dealing with events up to the end of the Cultural Revolution) of the biography written by Hu's former aides was eventually published, with the other two volumes held by the government and remaining unpublished.

 Although magazines publishing commemorative articles were initially stopped from being released, the ban was lifted in 2005 and these magazines were publicly issued.
 Yanhuang Chunqiu, a reform-minded magazine, was allowed to publish a series of articles in 2005 commemorating the birthday of Hu Yaobang, but the government acted to limit the availability of the magazine.
 The issue commemorating Hu sold 50,000 copies, but the remaining 5,000 copies were destroyed by propaganda officials.
 This was the first time since his death that Hu's name appeared publicly.